alexharri/website/posts/planes.md

 <p align="center">$$\vec{n} \cdot p = d$$</p>

-The normal $\vec{n}$ stays the same across both forms.
+<SmallNote label="" center>If you're not familiar with the dot product, don't worry.
+We'll cover it thoroughly later on.</SmallNote>

-I find the constant-normal form less natural to think about when compared to the point-normal form, but it simplifies many plane operations.
+The normal $\vec{n}$ stays the same across both forms, though in the example above you can observe the normal "flipping" when $d$ becomes negative.

 ## Distance from plane